teoshinjiat/FFXIV-Menu/profitHelper/README.md

 3) Get the current selling price of the materials from the other world via <a href="https://universalis.app/docs/index.html">Universalis' endpoints</a>
       - so that I know which world have the cheapest materials
 4) Calculate the above variables and formulate the result then display on the Gui
+      - so that I know which item on the list have the highest profit (point 2 - point 3)